Welcome to Year 4's class page

 Click the link below to access Year 4's School Closure page.

 I am Mrs Shaw, the Year 4 class teacher.
 The children are also supported in their learning by Miss Shields.
 The children in Year 4 are fantastic learners.
 Explore our Class page to see some of the fantastic, exciting things we have done this year.
 You can also head over to our Curriculum page to see more about what we are learning this year!

-Year 4 will have Rugby Tots on a Tuesday afternoon.
-Please make sure your child comes into school with their full PE kit on Tuesday ready for Rugby.
+Year 4 will have Gymnastics on a Wednesday afternoon.
+Please make sure your child comes into school with their full PE kit on Wednesday ready for Gymnastics.
 It is vital for health and safety reasons that the children have the correct PE kit.

 A positive work ethos makes all the difference to your child's learning, so your support from home is welcomed and encouraged.
 Reading is a very important aspect of learning, so we actively encourage children to read every night.
 It is important that your child has a book bag so they are able to take home their Reading Record and Reading book.
 Book bags can be purchased at the main office.

 Every Friday, homework will be given out and is to be handed in on Thursday the following week.
 The purpose of this homework is to review what the children have learnt during the week.
 Year 4 will also complete weekly arithmetic/reasoning tests which they are to take home and revise from each week.
 The children should identify areas of the test that they find challenging.
 The children are encouraged to come and see me in the morning if they are unsure on any of the questions and we can go through this together.
 If you or your child are ever unsure on a piece of homework, please do not hesitate to speak to me.
 The children will also be given weekly spellings to learn.